Christmas Tree Toys Tour by +79-ANGEL-TOUR

-and amazing travelling, including to Moscow and St. Petersburg.
+We wish you love, health and amazing travels, incl. to Moscow and St. Petersburg.

 1. Enjoy Christmas twice

-2. Deals in the right place in the right time (2 Christmases)
+2. Deals in the right place, right time

 4. Sending out cards

-Fancy sending a Christmas card from your home address to yourself (or your family members) to the hotel in Russia where you will be staying?
-Or send Christmas cards from Russia to your friends or relatives in your home country.
+Fancy to send a Xmas card to the hotel where you will be staying?
+Or send Xmas cards from Russia to your friends in your home country.

 5. The dates

-If you believe “true” Christmas is on Dec.
+If you think 'true' Christmas is on Dec.
 25, you might want to reconsider.
 Hundreds years ago the world switched from the Julian to the Gregorian calendar.
-Christmas Day in this century has fallen on Dec.
-12 in the original, Julian calendar and will be so until 2099.
+Xmas Day in this century has fallen on Dec.
+12 in the original, Julian calendar.
+It will be so until 2099.
 No one knows for sure when Jesus Christ was born.
-Historians and those in the know think of late May.
-According to one theory, the early Christian church chose Dec.
-25 to replace pagan celebrations in midwinter.
-Yet another theory emerged in 1970s…
+Historians think of late May.

-If you are one of those who travel overseas to see and understand other cultures, Russian Christmas is the right time to do so.
-Apart from usual tourist attractions in Russia, you will be able to see how people in Russia celebrate probably the most important and beloved festive season – 10 days in a row.
+If you want to see other cultures, Russian Christmas is the right time.
+You will be able to see how Russians celebrate the most beloved festive season, 10 days in a row.

-‘Russia is a riddle, wrapped in a mystery, inside an enigma’.
-Based on our experience, when we bring our clients to services in St. Trinity St. Sergius Lavra, they seem to begin to understand Russians better.
-Quietly attend a service in one of Russian Cathedrals on Christmas Eve on Jan.
-6 and that might have a tremendous impact on your perception of Russians.
+‘Russia is a riddle’?
+When we bring guests to St. Sergius Lavra, they perceive Russians better.
+See a service in one of churches on Christmas Eve on Jan.
+6. It will have a big impact on your view of Russians.

 Russian Christmas Tree Toys Tour